Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 Pipe Cleaner Bunny Crafts with Wooden Beads: Photo Examples

 My daughter and I had so much fun together figuring out how to make pipe cleaner bunnies with wooden beads.
-When we design crafts like this, we call it craft engineering and find it an excellent brain-building STEAM activity for kids (and their caregivers).
+When we design crafts like this, we call it craft engineering and find it an excellent brain-building STEAM activity, and fine-motor development skill for kids (and their caregivers).

-Once we came up with this technique, we decided to make lots of bead bunnies using different types of unfinished and colored wooden beads so you could see them all.
-We thought it would help make it easy for you to decide how YOU want to make this easy bunny craft.
+Once we came up with this technique, we decided to make lots of bead bunnies using different types of unfinished and colored wooden beads so you could see lots of different examples of ways they can be crafted into sweet little figurines.
+Because we thought it would help make it easy for you to decide how YOU want to make this easy bunny craft.

 Related: Wooden Easter Egg Decorating Ideas